learn-co-curriculum/phase-3-sinatra-react-project/README.md

 Tittle : Back-End Database for TeckBlog

-The Application Helps to Data from THe Client side THrough the Help of ActiveRecordsand Sinatra
+The Application Helps to fetch Data from The Client side THrough the Help of ActiveRecords and Sinatra

 # Project Title